AB1BattleDroid/PotatoNV-For-mac-with-wine/README.md

 Then use run.sh to run potaonv.exe

 (there will be errors but ignore them unless you want to run a game)

-you can then use run.sh to run a range of .exe files but thhis will only configure for potato nv
+you can then use run.sh to run a range of .exe files but this will only configure for potato nv

-To add liabaries and dependencies after use the [winetricks] comand with the liabary you want to install
+To add liabaries and dependencies after use the [winetricks] comand with the microsoft dependency you want to install